viettelidc-provider/terraform-provider-vopencloud/docs/index.md

 ## Testing and Development

-Thank you for your interest in further developing the ViettelIdc provider!
+Thank you for your interest in further developing the VOpenCloud provider!
 Here are a few notes which should help you get started.
 If you have any questions or feel these notes need further details, please open an Issue and let us know.